Exploring Psychosynthesis Therapy

-In Assagioli’s main book on the subject, he explained that psychosynthesis therapy’s primary goal is “the conscious and intended reconstruction or re-creation of the client’s personality, through the interaction and collaboration of the client and therapist.”
-Later, he outlines the stages for an individual as a being’s harmonious development.
+Assagioli’s leading book on the subject explained that psychosynthesis therapy’s primary goal is “the conscious and intended reconstruction or re-creation of the client’s personality, through the interaction and collaboration of the client and therapist.”
+Later, he outlines the stages of an individual as a being’s harmonious development.
 This includes:

 - Detailed knowledge of one’s personality